My son Matthew and friends, 1997.

 Leave it to this child to choose as his costume, not the usual ghost or ghoul, but an IRS agent.
 He birthed and implemented the idea, wearing his school uniform, my husband’s trenchcoat, and a borowed fedora.
 At the doors of unsuspecting neighbors, he opened his trench coat to reveal a sign that said:

 That was Matthew—so clever, so smart; even as his brain was under assault.

-Although the tumor was undiagnosed for three years, as it gradually and insidiously changed who Matthew was and how he functioned, it could not destroy his essence.
+DUring those three years, as the tumor gradually and insidiously changed who Matthew was and how he functioned, it could not destroy his essence.
 It came close, and it almost took me out as well, but we survived.

 Fast forward twenty years, and that smart, engaging, independent Matthew is now 31; he wrote about his experience and that Halloween here.

 And I’m working on a memoir about how ill-prepared I was as a mother and as a person for such a battle.

 Just like Halloween, the story is dark and scary and creepy, with a sweet, sweet outcome.